Student Visa to PR Australia: The Indonesian Graduate's Roadmap

 In the 2024–2025 cycle, the 189 allocation was cut to 16,900 places — a 44% reduction from the previous year.
 For competitive occupations like Software Engineer or Accountant, invitation rounds have required 85 to 95 points.
 Few 485 holders can reach those scores in year 1 of their post-study work period.

-The 190 pathway is more realistic for most Indonesian graduates in their first few years of Australian work experience.
+The 190 pathway can be more realistic for Indonesian graduates in their first few years of Australian work experience, depending on the occupation and state program.
 State nomination adds 5 points, and New South Wales and Western Australia are consistently the most active nominators for IT and engineering occupations.
-The obligation to live and work in the nominating state for 2 years aligns naturally with where most Indonesian graduates already want to settle — Sydney and Perth account for 56% of the Indonesian-born population in Australia.
+Applicants generally commit to living and working in the nominating state for at least two years, which aligns naturally with where many Indonesian graduates already want to settle — Sydney and Perth account for 56% of the Indonesian-born population in Australia.

-The 491 regional visa (15 extra points) is the fastest route to an invitation for those willing to settle outside major metro areas.
-After 3 years of regional residence and work, the Subclass 191 provides a direct pathway to permanent residency.
+The 491 regional visa (15 extra points) can be a faster route to an invitation for those willing to settle outside major metro areas.
+After 3 years of regional residence and work, the Subclass 191 provides a pathway to permanent residency while the applicable criteria are met.

 Indonesian Documents You Still Need